 After an accident, you can suffer from significant financial, physical, and emotional hardship.
 However, you are eligible to recover compensation for your losses through a personal injury lawsuit.
 Under Illinois law, you can claim both economic and non-economic damages in your claim.

-Economic damages refer to the financial losses that you sustained due to the accident.
+Economic damages refer to the financial losses that you sustained due to the accident such as lost income.
 These may include the following.

 - Past and future medical expenses